-Then came the tsunami of cultural change….
+Then came the tsunami of cultural change…. ….mildly at first.

-The quiet removal of prayer from our public schools, in 1963, conveniently paved the way for Roe vs. Wade ten years later, in 1973.
+The quiet removal of prayer from our public schools, in 1963, conveniently paved the way for Roe v.
+Wade ten years later, in 1973.
 Unthinking and, by then, prayer-less decision-makers, were blind-sided (2 Corinthians 4:4) by the “new” emerging ideas of the day.
 (Ecclesiastes 1:9).
 Those short-sighted decision-makers did not display regard for our Creator (Genesis 1:27), nor give serious forethought regarding the Pandora’s box of choices, and consequences, that would follow.
 (Romans 3:23)

 ….if we are honest, did not necessarily bring freedom but sorrow to all, (Romans 6:23), starting with the aborted child, and then the mother, the father, grandparents, siblings, uncles, aunts, friends, future spouses, and ultimately society, itself.
 (See post 7/8/15)